 This co-requisite course is designed to increase student success in MTH 1240 Statistics.
 This course may include reviewing properties of real numbers, basic algebra concepts, summation notation, sets, inequalities, and radicals.
 Content may vary to meet students' needs.
 2 Cr Hrs.
-Prerequisite(s): Placement and must be taken concurrently with MTH1240 Statistics.
+Course Requirement(s): Placement.
+MTH1240 must be taken concurrently with this course.